 - Job and language training

-Your congregation will provide friendship, teach about life in Canada, and learn about the newcomers’ culture, values and religious beliefs.
+Your group will provide friendship, teach about life in Canada, and learn about the newcomers’ culture, values and religious beliefs.

 Full private sponsorship – The Constituent Group (CG), based in a parish or a community, provides both the finances and the settlement support for the full 12 months after arrival.
 If the refugee has not yet been assigned to resettlement in Canada via the visa office abroad, they need to undergo the refugee determination process abroad.
-The refugee applicant fills out application forms and the CG fills out an undertaking, which is then submitted to Citizenship and Immigration Canada (CIC) for processing.
+The refugee applicant fills out application forms and the CG fills out an undertaking, which is then submitted to Immigration, Refugees and Citizenship Canada (IRCC) for processing.

 Family-linked – Relatives in Canada provide the settlement funds for the full sponsorship year, and the CG provides in-kind settlement support.
 Process is same as full sponsorship.
 The timeline for these sponsorships can vary from eight months to several years, depending on where the family is from and how much of a backlog there is at the visa post.